yourshoji/esp-scope-wroom32/README.md

    - Reset the interface using the "Reset" button.
    - Re-configure the WiFi using the "WiFi" button.
    - Power off the device

+The LED indicates three conditions:
+* Continuously lit: waiting to attach to a wifi network or starting the wireless AP
+* Equal 1 second flash: in AP mode - connect to the "ESP-Scope" access point
+* Slow, brief flashes: connected to the WiFi SSID set in the web UI
+* Rapid, brief flashes: sending data to an active client

 ### Attaching hardware